 Further, a review of the literature on benzodiazepines like Ativan was published in the Journal for Clinical Psychiatry.
 It found that long-term use of these drug can disrupt the brain’s normal functioning permanently.
-Short-term, Ativan and other benzodiazepines affect the memory and ability to think clearly.
+In the short-term, Ativan and other benzodiazepines affect memory and the user’s ability to think clearly.
 The physical effects of overdosing on alcohol and Ativan are even more serious.
 Problems that may be caused by the concurrent use of alcohol and Ativan include:

 - Increased risk of accidents, violence, and suicide.

 - Mouth and throat cancer.

 - Increased risk of developing Alzheimer’s Disease .

 If you’re concerned about your or a loved one’s addiction to alcohol and Ativan, call for free at to discuss treatment options.